Apply to be a Green Ribbon School or District

 E3 Washington: Educators for Environment, Equity and the Economy

 E3 is led by a volunteer board.
 Consider joining us as a member, volunteer or Board Member.
 Contact us at: email@example.com.

 Imagine If- NAAEE's new Podcast

-NAAEE will be launching a brand new podcast about climate resiliency and education called Imagine If on September 12th.
+NAAEE has a brand new podcast about climate resiliency and education called Imagine If on September 12th.
 Listen to the promo here.

 It’s no secret that severe weather patterns have been seriously impacting our communities—from raging wildfires to category 5 hurricanes.With support from National Geographic, Imagine If explores the concept of climate resiliency as the ability of people to adapt to changes in climate, anticipate what might happen next, and bounce back from climate impacts when they occur.
 To meet the NAAEE team and to learn more about Imagine If, you can visit NAAEE.org/ImagineIf, or follow them on Facebook, Twitter, and Instagram.

 Help Support e3 Washington!